 Registrar Emergency Medicine

-We are currently seeking applications from Emergency Medicine Registrars for a highly-respected hospital in Cork, Ireland.
+We are currently seeking applications from Emergency Medicine Registrars for a highly-respected hospital in Donegal, Ireland.

 This is an excellent opportunity to progress your career while working directly for a Major University Teaching hospital, offering good working hours where basic pay can be supplemented by overtime and other allowances.